idilbulak/recipeBook/README.md

 - **Ports**: The service exposes port 8080 and maps it to port 8080 on the host machine, allowing access via localhost:8080.

 ### Tests Container
-(This is not working right now, I added exported postman collection for now. -recipeBook.postman_collection.json) I also have a separate container for running tests, named `tests` by pulling postman/newman.
+I also have a separate container for running tests, named `tests` by pulling postman/newman.
 This container depends on the `app` service, ensuring that tests can interact with the main recipeBook application.

 ## API Endpoints